dalaing/behaviors-and-events/blog/drafts/events.md

 ```
 and `eEven` will be active at the logical points in time when `eNumber` is both active and has an even value.

-If you're dealing with a function in `reactive-banana` that has a _pure_ `Event` as an output, then the output `Event` will only ever be active at the same logical points of time as the input `Event`s.
+If you're dealing with a function in `reactive-banana` that has a _pure_ `Event` as an output then - with one exception that we'll cover later - the output `Event` will only ever be active at the same logical points of time as the input `Event`s.
 The output `Event` maybe be active less often - as was the case with `filterE` - but it will always be active at the same time as one or more of the input events.

 This becomes relevant when we start combining `Event`s.